-Watch OWL Cymru’s Sheriff HUG in action at the dance competition, where Sheriff HUG won a medal for showing fitness and his cool dance moves that wowed the crowd as well.
+Watch OWL Cymru’s Sheriff HUG in action at the dance competition, where Sheriff HUG won a medal for showing fitness and his cool dance moves that enthralled the crowd as well.

 “2018 – OWL Cymru Crime Prevention Mascots – are out and about in our Communities.”

-OWL Cymru mascot Sheriff HUG and OWLS Ollie, Lindt and Whisper during dance off competition on stage at community carnival.
+OWL Cymru mascot Sheriff HUG and OWLS Ollie, Lindt and Whisper during the dance off competition on stage at the community carnival.

 The crowd cheers on Sheriff HUG who showed some fantastic moves, despite the hot weather.
 Well done Sheriff HUG.

 The Preloved homeless bears have been lovingly restored by the fundraising volunteers, who have also been busy knitting the outfits for them – as you can see in the images.
 More bears are also welcome – for more information please use our ‘Contact Us’ Page.

 The Over Fifties Forum celebrated its 10th Anniversary in July.
 The group came together and had a celebration party in the afternoon.
 A Pre-loved homeless bear presentation was made with a plaque recognising their successful 10 years.
 The Forum enjoyed an afternoon of entertainment, fun, food and a celebration cake.
 The group regularly meet up and hold various activities such as bingo sessions, regular trips out and games afternoons.
 The Forum runs a successful watercolour painting class and their work has been shown in numerous exhibitions.